-As of March 31, 2010, our outstanding debt was approximately 13.5% of total assets, making us one of the least levered publicly traded business development companies.
+As of January , 2011, we had borrowings of \$.
 We believe our relatively low level of leverage provides us with a competitive advantage, allowing us to anticipate providing a consistent dividend to our investors as proceeds from our investments are available for reinvestment as opposed to being consumed by debt repayment.
 To the extent borrowing conditions improve and leverage becomes available on more attractive terms, we may increase our relative level of debt in the future.
 However, we do not currently anticipate operating with a substantial amount of debt relative to our total assets.
 Furthermore, by maintaining prudent leverage levels, we believe we will be better positioned to weather future market downturns.